Private Student Loan Myths

 Myth: Private student loans are never more favorable to federal student loans.

 As with all myths there is some serious truth to this one.
-Private student loans are generally more expensive than federal student loans.
+Private student loans are generally more expensive than federal student loans (and federal loans have superior benefits).
 However, that depends on the type of federal loan and whether you have excellent credit.
 The Federal Direct Stafford loan is almost always less expensive than private student loans.
 But, a private student loan or private parent loan may be less expensive than a Federal Direct PLUS loan, if the borrower has excellent credit.
 Still, the Federal Direct PLUS loan has superior repayment terms than most private loans.

 Myth: Interest rates on private student loans are higher than other loans.